Nemanja Dangubić: Partizan (2020–2022)

 On 10 July 2020, Dangubić signed a two-year contract with Partizan Belgrade.
 In the 2020–21 ABA season, he averaged 7.5 points and 2.9 rebounds over 24 games.
 In July 2022, he left Partizan.

-Promitheas Patras (2022–present)
+Promitheas Patras (2022–2023)

-On October 18, 2022, Dangubić signed with Greek EuroCup side Promitheas Patras for the rest of the season, replacing Jericole Hellems.
+On 18 October 2022, Dangubić signed with Greek EuroCup side Promitheas Patras for the rest of the season, replacing Jericole Hellems.
+In 19 domestic league matches, he averaged 7.4 points and 3.1 rebounds in 22 minutes per contest.

+Peristeri (2023–2024)

+On 24 July 2023, Dangubić signed with Peristeri, remaining in the Greek Basket League.

+Dubai (2024–present)

+On July 13, 2024, Dangubić signed with Dubai of the ABA League.
+Over 32 games, he averaged 5.3 points and 3.2 rebounds on 46.3% shooting from the field.
+Dubai finished the season with loss in the semifinals series to Partizan Belgrade.

 NBA draft rights

 On 26 June 2014 Dangubić was selected with the 54th overall pick in the 2014 NBA draft by the Philadelphia 76ers.
 He was later traded to the San Antonio Spurs on draft night.
 On 6 July 2019 his draft right was traded to the Brooklyn Nets in a three-team trade.
+On 19 July 2024, the Nets traded his draft rights to the Memphis Grizzlies.

-International career
+National team career

-Dangubić helped Serbia win silver medals at the 2011 U19 World Championships and the 2011 U18 European Championships.
-While originally in line to make the Serbian squad for the 2014 FIBA Basketball World Cup, Dangubić was forced to leave the team's training camp before it had actually begun after suffering from a knee injury.
+Dangubić helped Serbia win silver medals at the 2011 FIBA Under-19 World Championship and the 2011 FIBA Europe Under-18 Championship.
+While originally in line to make the Serbian squad for the 2014 FIBA World Cup, Dangubić was forced to leave the team's training camp before it had actually begun after suffering from a knee injury.